03 May 2020, 4 min read

 Purpose is intensely personal, yet it’s not inherently obvious.
 There are copious amounts of literature, tools and training on “how to find your purpose.”
 Where do you begin?

-Last week, I posted here about purpose, dispelling the myths that it must be onerous, weighty, flashy, life-altering and world-changing.
+In a previous article about purpose here, I dispelled the myths that it must be onerous, weighty, flashy, life-altering and world-changing.
 Experience, research and reality has convinced me to settle on a far less lofty understanding of purpose:

 Which means, necessarily, that our purpose will be unique to each of us, as unique as all the aspects, areas, and stages of our life.